Download from sharepoint, exchange online, onedrive is blocked even if the Device is Compliant

 Source: Microsoft

-Install Windows Accounts Google Chrome Extension and login on this extension using organization credentials.
-Description of this extension provides information that this plugin is required if your organization has implemented conditional access policy.
+Install the Windows Accounts Google Chrome Extension and log in using organization credentials.
+The description of this extension provides information that this plugin is required if your organization has implemented a conditional access policy.

-Install this extension, login using organization email ID and password, then login to sharepoint, onedrive etc. You will be able to download the files this time.
-Let’s check how it looks on the Azure Portal User sign-in logs.
+Install this extension, log in using the organization’s email ID and password, then log in to SharePoint, or OneDrive.
+You will be able to download the files this time.
+Let’s check how it looks on the Entra ID User sign-in logs.

 Windows Accounts google chrome extension